robotix/2020.robotix.in/_events/warehouse.markdown

 * This is the RFID reader we have used for testing: [Link](http://robokits.co.in/wireless-solutions/rfid/rfid-reader-module-with-antenna-usb-uart?zenid=8c1v3l8upd40op6npo9732sgh3)
 * This is the RFID tag we will be using during the event: [Link](http://www.amazon.in/RFID-Tag-keychain-5-Pcs/dp/B00U3VDMGK/ref=sr_1_1?ie=UTF8&qid=1451925749&sr=8-1&keywords=rfid+tags)
 * It is suggested that the participant try to make a wireless robot.
 In which case the wireless bot should be battery powered on-board.

-####Tutorial & Resources

-* Read our Tutorial for Warehouse.
-* Look at our Do It Yourself (DIY) for Warehouse.
-* Watch the Demonstration Video for this event.
-* Join the Event Facebook Group for latest updates and doubt sessions.

 ###Contact